Brown University is a private university located in Providence, Rhode Island, with an acceptance rate of 5.4%.

 - Tell the story of how you came to this decision or how you plan to use your education after graduation.

-- What about those studies and their namesake cultures fascinates you?
+- What about those studies and their namesake cultures fascinate you?

 They want to see deeply into who you are, in 250 words or less.
 In your response, you need to demonstrate that you are a free thinker who respects knowledge and the pursuit of your study.

-If you are undecided of what you want to study in college, like the prompt mentions some students may be, still engage in the exercises mentioned above without focusing on a specific major but, instead, on a topic that fascinates you.
+If you are undecided about what you want to study in college, like the prompt mentions some students may be, still engage in the exercises mentioned above without focusing on a specific major but, instead, on a topic that fascinates you.

 In the end, it does not matter what you intend to study.

 - What matters is the process that led you there, your motivations, and your ability to communicate your intellectual fortitude in a personal and precise manner.

 - After all, this is your intention now.
 After you begin at Brown, you have the opportunity to change your academic concentration if your intentions change.

 - Above all, try to add action.
 Don’t simply discuss how something fascinates you; if possible, discuss an experience in which you took the initiative to pursue this interest.

-- Demonstrating to admissions officers that you’re someone who chases your interests in a proactive manner is an efficient and safe way to convey your curiousity.
+- Demonstrating to admissions officers that you’re someone who chases your interests in a proactive manner is an efficient and safe way to convey your curiosity.